-Although the first part of the picture takes place in 1918, all of Irene Dunne's hairstyles and clothes are strictly in the 1933 mode.
+Although the first part of the picture takes place in 1918, all of Irene Dunne's hairstyles and clothes are strictly in the 1933 mode, and continue as such through the decade of the 1920s which follows.
 See more »

 This is what a woman's film ought to be in this era, not just 70 years ago.
 The Ann Vickers character is a strong woman devoted to her career and to those who depend on her at the women's prison.
 She is not without her flaws as any hero or protagonist, but she overcomes so many obstacles and definitely has control over her life.
 What has happened to strong and complex female roles in modern motion pictures?
 This movie is well acted, well-written and has a tremendous message.
 I recommend it to anyone who can get their hands on it, as I believe it is still not available on video.
 It ranks up there with Norma Shearer's character Jerry in "The Divorcee" as far as a well-developed complex strong female characters.
 We need more movies depicting our gender this way not just as sex objects but as sexual subjects, with career goals and sex drives.
 Watch this movie!